-The ISN Team would like to thank the 1,800 attendees for their participation in the 2013 ISN Annual Users Conference in Dallas, Texas.
+The ISN Team would like to thank the 1,800 attendees for their participation in the 2013 ISN Users Conference in Dallas, Texas.
 Owner Clients and contractors from a variety of industries around the globe exchanged ideas and best practices throughout the two-day event.

 ISN President Joseph Eastin kicked off the conference by extending a welcome to all attendees.
 Mr. Eastin shared industry trends across private and public sectors along with ISN’s development of industry specific health and safety performance indicators and white paper publications.